thephpleague/uri-src/docs/components/7.0/query.md

 <p class="message-notice">since version <code>7.3.0</code>, the sorting algorithm has been updated to match <a href="https://url.spec.whatwg.org/#dom-urlsearchparams-sort">WHATG group specification</a></p>

-## Using the Query as a PHP data transport layer
+## The Query as a PHP Data Transport Layer

 ~~~php
 public static Query::fromVariable($params, string $separator = '&'): self